 Dryland farming is dependent on natural rainfall.
 Whether the crop is cotton, sorghum or another option, yields can never be guaranteed.
 However, major advances in variety performance and technology traits have simplified the process of growing dryland cotton, reducing the risk and increasing the reward for growers.

 On a yearly basis, the profitability of any crop will rise and fall due to market forces and seasonal conditions.
 However, dryland cotton, when examined over the full term of a rotational cycle, has consistently proven to provide the highest gross margin return.
 Read more about why growers are realising the benefits of growing dryland cotton.

 Greater returns - over the rotation cycle compared with growers on solely grain-based rotations; 2016/17 saw prices of around $550/bale.

 Less risk - current varieties and improvements in technology traits have simplified the process for growing dryland cotton.
 Yield potential is continually increasing and pests are more manageable with new technology traits.

 Flexibility - cotton varieties incorporating Bollgard® 3 traits have facilitated greater flexibility in planting windows, reduced refuge area requirements and more flexible pupae busting requirements.

-Cash flow management – Monsanto’s End Point Royalty payment option allows for major costs to be pushed to the end of the season and growers only pay for what they pick.
+Cash flow management – The End Point Royalty payment option offered by Bayer allows for major costs to be pushed to the end of the season and growers only pay for what they pick.

 Simplified weed management - rotating away from a cereal-based program with a broadleaf crop, such as dryland cotton allows the insertion of a disease and weed break into the crop rotation plan.